'It's Very Unusual To Not See Precipitation For That Long': Sacramento Reaches Grim Milestone Not Seen In 100+ Years

 So just how bad is the current drought?
 Sacramento’s average rainfall is just over 19-inches a year.

-“That’s the big thing about Northern California—it’s very normal to not see normal precipitation,” Mueller said.READ MORE: Sacramento Councilwoman Criticizes Caltrans For Removing Tents And Property Along W Street
+“That’s the big thing about Northern California—it’s very normal to not see normal precipitation,” Mueller said.READ MORE: 'They Just Took Everything': Caltrans Crews Clean Out Sacramento Homeless Camp Near X Street Bridge

 That’s why water officials are continuing to call for conservation.
 They say some simple changes can really add up.